This site uses cookies to improve your experience. They are safe and secure and never contain sensitive information. For more information click here.

 The Welsh Government's definition of a Service child:

-A ‘Service child’ has parent(s) – or person(s) with exercising parental responsibility – who is/are Service personnel:
+A ‘Service child’ has parent(s) or person(s) exercising parental responsibility who is/are Service personnel serving:

-• Is a veteran who has been in service within the last two years
+- Is an Armed Forces Veteran who has been in Service within the past two years Or

-• One of their parents died whilst serving in the Armed Forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.
+- One of their parents died whilst serving in the Armed Forces and the learner has received a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.

 I’m used to moving now and mixing with the children...
 I’ve done it so many times it’s just a normal thing now.